PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 10:01:45
+Last updated: 2024-04-09 10:02:22
-Random Quote: Summer will end soon enough, and childhood as well.  -  Eddard Stark
+Random Quote: Your pain defines who you are but it no longer holds power on you - Noah